VE Day

 Region(s): All of UK

-VE Day 2025 marks the 80th anniversary since the end of the war in Europe with celebrations and commemorative events taking place across the country.
+VE Day 2025 marks the 80th anniversary of the end of the War in Europe with celebrations and commemorative events taking place across the country.

 Schools can sign up for Our Shared Story, a collection of education resources to help students connect with the stories and experiences of all those affected by the war.
 The resources include:

-- Learning Through Letters – a learning resource aimed at KS2 pupils that explores the end of WWII through personal stories and objects from the Imperial War Museum’s collections.
-Each source will include questions to consider and a workshop activity using sources and personal stories as inspiration.
+• Learning From Letters: A learning resource aimed at KS2 pupils that explores the end of WWII through personal stories and items from the Imperial War Museum’s collections.
+Each of the twelve items comes with questions to consider and there is a workshop activity to encourage children to connect with the events and emotions from 80 years ago.

-- The Next Morning – a year-long, nation-wide creative writing and oracy programme from the National Theatre that aims to connect the stories and hopes of young people from 1945 with those of young people today.
-The programme is aimed at pupils in KS3- 4 and will launch on 7th May.
+• The Next Morning: A year-long, nation-wide creative writing and oracy programme from the National Theatre that aims to connect the stories and hopes of young people from 1945 with those of young people today.
+The programme is aimed at pupils in KS3- 4 and will launch on 8th May.
 The project includes in-school workshops and assemblies led by National Theatre practitioners, free teaching resources, a platform for student voices and subsidised tickets for performances of Dear England in local theatres.

 Cost: Free with registration.